 Despite the hit the sync sector took, media is still being created that requires some songs to be used.
 In the highly anticipated movie Dune, a powerful cover of Pink Floyd’s “Eclipse” sparked great interest in millennials and people who haven’t had the chance to listen to the classic album Dark Side of the Moon.
 According to Alpha Data, Pink Floyd’s “Eclipse” saw a 50 percent increase in streams, and 1,750 percent in digital sales.

 As the world evolves and changes, sync is still a valuable music sector that can be leveraged to generate new listeners and retain some revenue lost during these times.
-Reprtoir has a specific tool called Playlists for Business which allows music professionals to create playlists in their catalogs and send them to clients.
+Reprtoir has a specific tool called Music Sharing Solution which allows music professionals to create playlists in their catalogs and send them to clients.
 The service includes metadata collection to easily see exactly who has viewed the tracks by contact tracing, how many times they listened or downloaded, and how long they listened to each song.
 With this tool, music professionals can quickly assess what their clients like and prefer and better tailor their selections.

 All in all, Reprtoir could be the right option for music professionals getting up to speed in the current landscape.
 Give us a call or ask for a free demo to see how we can help optimize your business!